• Skip to primary navigation

 You will need to put the ones that are bruised or have been cut where you can use them first.
 I use baskets and crates for our storage bins, but you can use whatever you have.

 In storage, they need to be dry and cool so keep this in mind.
-Sweet potatoes will keep 3-5 months under most circumstances.
+Sweet potatoes will last 3-5 months under most circumstances.

-• The nice size ones that have no bug holes, cuts, or bruises go into my long-term storage bin.
-This means I will use them last since they are in good enough shape to keep well into late winter, early spring.
+- The nice-sized ones that have no bug holes, cuts, or bruises go into my long-term storage bin.
+This means I will use them last since they are in good enough shape to keep well into late winter, or early spring.

-• The really small ones I put in a basket that I use for doggie treats and for boiling to make candied potatoes, eating raw, or such.
+- I put The really small ones in a basket that I use for doggie treats and boil them to make candied potatoes, eating raw, or such.

 The longer they are in storage, the sweeter they become.
-Keep an eye on them by doing a quick check every time you get some to use or at least once a week.
+Keep an eye on them by checking them every time you get some to use or at least once a week.

 If you see some shriveling or looking otherwise faint, you can bake a batch and then freeze them, can them, or dehydrate them to keep from losing them.